maxh/maxheinritz.com/_posts/2024-12-31-favorite-quotes-from-jane-eyre.md

 tags: []
 ---

 I love this book.
 One of those books I would have skimmed in high school English but as an adult will read again and again.
-One of those books that embodies David Foster Wallace’s observation that “fiction’s about what it is to be a fucking human being.”
-A few quotes that resonated:
+One of those books that embodies David Foster Wallace’s observation “fiction’s about what it is to be a fucking human being.”

 ### On appreciation of the natural world